Bachelor of Architecture: United Kingdom

 Architectural education differs slightly in the United Kingdom.
 A five-year course used to exist in a similar fashion to the United States, but the 1960s saw the introduction of the sandwich course and a split of the BArch into a 3-year BA (Hons.) degree (or in some cases BSc) followed by a year working in practice, after which a 2-year MA, PG-DipArch, M.Arch. or BArch is completed.
 A further year of work completes the student's education upon the passing of Part III final examinations (See below).
 Registration as an architect is then permissible by the Architects Registration Board.
 Many UK universities offer postgraduate programs by coursework and research in architecture and related fields such as landscape architecture, planning, and urban design.

 The RIBA three-part examinations

-In effect, for most students to become an architect in the United Kingdom they must pass or be exempted from parts I,II and III of the RIBA's examinations.
+In effect, for most students to become an architect in the United Kingdom they must pass or be exempted from parts I, II and III of the RIBA's examinations.
 Completion of the three-year BA or BSc gives an exemption from Part I. Completion of the two-year DipArch, M.Arch. or BArch gives exemption from Part II and the final two years of supervised practical training, with supplemental examinations and assignments, makes up the requirements for Part III.

 An alternative route to qualification exists by sitting the exams directly - currently this administered by Oxford Brookes University on behalf of the RIBA.

-Studying architecture in the UK

-Universities offering architecture courses validated by the Royal Institute of British Architects in the UK (some offering only some parts of the three parts required):
+Several universities offering architecture courses are validated by the Royal Institute of British Architects in the UK (some offering only some parts of the three parts required).